Jymit/AV_Enum_JXA/README.md

 **To run remotely via Mythic:**

-Download this script and run via Mythic:
+Download this script and run via Mythic.
+Once you have your Mythic shell (via apfell payload), run the following commands in Mythic:

 1. > jsimport AVEnum.js
 2. > jsimport_call AVEnum()